rocketgeek/wp-members-dev/readme.txt

 * Can resend welcome email (with confirmation link) when confirmation link setting is enabled.
 This can be via the bulk action menu (multiple users) or hover link (single user).
 * Removes obsolete file /admin/tab-options.php.
 Users of the WP-Members User List extension version 1.9.4 and earlier will need to update the User List extension for full compatiblity.
 * No longer installs default email content on clean install.
 (See release notes re: default email content function.)

+= 3.4.9 =

+* Adds wpmem_field_sc_meta_keys filter hook to filter meta keys allowed by the [wpmem_fields] shortcode (default: fields that are in the WP-Members Fields array).
+* Adds wpmem_is_login(), wpmem_is_register(), and wpmem_is_profile() conditional functions.
+* Adds index.php to user upload directories to prevent directory browsing if not specifically disabled elsewhere.
+* Define $woo_connector object variable for PHP 8.2+ with the premium WooCommerce integration extension.
+* Early patch fix for export if memberships are enabled but there are no memberships defined (from 3.5.0 included fixes).
+* Early patch fix for fields data list in admin notification email if HTML formatted email is enabled (from 3.5.0 included fixes).
+* Security update: Review shortcode object class for sanitizing all shortcode attributes and escaping all output.
+* Security update: Review admin user profile class for sanitizing all input and escaping all output.
+* Security update: Restrict use of the [wpmem_fields] shortcode.
+See the release notes on the support site for more detail.
+* Update WP version compatibility.

 = 3.4.8 =